‘We Buy Houses for Cash’ Signs: Possible Scam or Legitimate Offer?

 The home often won’t sell for market value.

 “Cash buyers are very savvy, and they know what a home is worth.
-They are in business to make a profit,” says Miskanic.
+They are in business to make a profit,” Miskanic says.

 The way they make that money is by building any projected profits into the offer (more on how that works soon).

-Miskanic shares how his team recently lost a listing to a We Buy Houses for Cash company, and how it impacted the seller’s bottom line.
+Miskanic shares how his team recently lost a listing to a We Buy Houses for Cash company, and how it affected the seller’s bottom line.

-Miskanic estimates the house remodels cost the We Buy Houses company around $30,000 after expenses.
+Miskanic estimates the house remodels cost the We Buy Houses company about $30,000 after expenses.

 There might be hidden fees.

 Read any sales agreement closely.
-Many iBuyers include a service fee of 5 to 6%, so confirm whether there will be a “service charge” tacked on for later.
-On average, sellers who work with an iBuyer typically wind up paying nearly 9% of a home’s sale price in additional or hidden fees.
+Many iBuyers include a service fee of 5% to 6%, so confirm whether there will be a “service charge” or other fees tacked on later.
 Fix-and-flip investors, on the other hand, may not charge a fee, but could instead make a lower offer to cover their costs.

-You could be forgoing an even better cash deal.
+You could be giving up an even better cash deal.

 Another consideration is, depending on the market, you may sell your home traditionally just as quickly as selling it to a We Buy Houses for Cash company.

 “The aspect of these companies saying that it’s going to be a quicker close isn’t necessarily true.
-Because right now our market is so hot, we have a lot of cash buyers,” says Miskanic.
+Because right now our market is so hot, we have a lot of cash buyers,” Miskanic says.

 How much less money will I get selling to a We Buy Houses for Cash company?

-Fix-and-flip companies commonly follow the 70% rule, meaning they offer 70% of a home’s after-repair value, minus the cost of repairs.
+Fix-and-flip companies commonly follow the 70% rule, meaning they offer 70% of a home’s after-repair value (ARV), minus the cost of repairs.

-“These companies have to buy the house for substantially less than what they’re paying for it [to be repaired] so they can make a profit,” explains Miskanic.
+“These companies have to buy the house for substantially less than what they’re paying for it [to be repaired] so they can make a profit,” Miskanic explains.
 The lower the purchase price, the greater the profit when they flip the house.

 What kind of We Buy Houses for Cash scams exist?

 We Buy Houses for Cash companies and house-flippers aren’t required to have a professional license or certifications like those held by real estate agents.
-A company can be legitimate without a license, but as a seller, it’s best to always research the company thoroughly and verify its legitimacy before working with them to avoid potential scams.
+A company without a license can be legitimate, but as a seller, it’s best to always research the company thoroughly and verify its legitimacy before working with them to avoid potential scams.

 Here are a few indicators that may suggest you’re in business with a scammer:

-• The company requests verbal agreements (always get any offers, agreements, etc. in writing!)
+- The company requests verbal agreements (always get any offers or agreements in writing!)

-• The company is pressuring you to make quick decisions and sign a contract (like a high-pressure salesperson)
+- The company is pressuring you to make quick decisions and sign a contract (like a high-pressure sale)

-• The company tries to run an equity skimming scheme.
+- The company tries to run a “foreclosure rescue scam” or “deed theft scam.”
 Here, in exchange for signing over the deed, a scam company offers a new loan to a homeowner who is in danger of losing their home through foreclosure.
 The scammers then refinance the home and pull out all the equity.

-A legitimate cash buyer should always have proof they can buy your property, have a list of good references to back up their credibility, and they should be easy to get in contact with.
+A legitimate cash buyer should always have proof they can buy your property, a list of good references to back up their credibility, and they should be easy to reach for communication.
 Dodged calls and unanswered emails are never a good sign.

 In the end, to protect yourself from getting scammed, research the company ahead of time and always trust your gut.
 If something feels off, it usually is!